scvadali/scvadali.github.io/_pages/projects.md

 Working in student clubs at Center For Innovation was perhaps the most productive and beneficial part of an undergraduate program at IIT Madras.

 -->
+# Master's Thesis

+## Semi-empirical modeling of impact ionization in wide bandgap systems
+### PI: Prof. Srabanti Chowdhury | Sep '20 - May '21 | Stanford, CA

+The scope of this project was limited to a theoretical study and model building due to the pandemic.

+1. Identified discrepancies in voltage-dependent extraction of impact ionization coefficient a in synthetic diamond diodes in experimental literature employing photomultiplication techniques on various device architectures
+2. Proposed a semi-empirical model for a by fitting experimental data to a harmonic sum incorporating applied electric field, electron momentum changes from E-k diagram during collisions, and electron-phonon interactions

 # Bachelor's Thesis